Monica (singer): 2011–2016: New Life and Code Red

 In 2011, Monica joined the debut season of the reality talent show The Voice as an adviser to musician coach Cee Lo Green.
 In April 2012, her seventh studio album, New Life, was released.
-It marked her first release with RCA, following the disbandment of J Records in October 2011.
+It marked her first release with RCA, following its absorption of J Records in October 2011.
 Reception for the album was generally mixed; AllMusic complimented the album's "saucy, spirited, and soulful vibe" while Adam Markovitz of Entertainment Weekly criticized its "cheesy choruses and outdated tunes".
 Commercially, New Life debuted at number four on the Billboard 200 and number two on the Top R&B/Hip-Hop Albums.
 The album spawned two preview singles, "Anything (To Find You)" and "Until It's Gone", both of which peaked in the top 30 on the Billboard R&B/Hip-Hop Songs chart.
 Lead single "It All Belongs to Me", another duet with singer Brandy, charted similarly, reaching number 23 on the same chart.
 The same year, Monica along with Fred Hammond was featured on gospel music recording artist James Fortune and FIYA's single "Hold On" which became a top five hit on the Christian Songs chart and garnered a Grammy Award nomination for Best Gospel Song at the 54th awards ceremony.

 In October 2013, Monica appeared on the soundtrack of Malcolm D. Lee's Christmas comedy-drama The Best Man Holiday with her Jermaine Dupri-produced rendition of "Have Yourself a Merry Little Christmas".
 In December 2015, her eighth studio album Code Red was released.
 Upon its release, the album received generally mixed reviews from most music critics, and debuted at number 27 on the US Billboard 200 chart.
 Leading single "Just Right for Me", a collaboration with Lil Wayne, reached number twelve on the Billboard Adult R&B Songs chart but failed to impact elsewhere, resulting in lackluster sales in general and the release of no further singles.
 In support of the album, Monica embarked on her first solo concert tour in years, The Code Red Experience to promote Code Red.
-In November 2016, Monica announced her departure from her longtime label RCA Records after two decades.
+In November 2016, Monica announced her departure from RCA Records after only four years with the label.